naglalakk/cookiecutter-purescript-frontend/README.md

 cookiecutter-purescript-frontend
 ================================

-Cookiecutter for scaffolding a fresh purecsript frontend including
+Cookiecutter for scaffolding a fresh purecsript frontend including.
+The structure of the project generated is borrowed directly from tomashoneyman [Real World Halogen] (https://github.com/thomashoneyman/purescript-halogen-realworld) which is a really good reference for how to structure a Halogen project.

 * Package management using [Spago](https://github.com/spacchetti/spago)
 * [purescript-express](https://github.com/nkly/purescript-express) running a node server